lukehalley/reduke/README.md

   - Using **EspressoIdlingResource** which allows testing of asynchronous functions in the Reduke app such as Login and Register.
   - Testing Splashscreen.
   - Testing login for Firebase authetication with random user credentials.
-* **Persistence**
-  - Persisting Users using Firebase Authentication.
-  - Persisting Posts using Firebase Realtime Database including the creation, reading, editing and deletion of them.
 * **Version Control**
   - Issues - 28 total Issues were created to be used to track task that needed to be done
   - Branches - a branch was created for each feature